 Bacula Enterprise Edition’s unique compatibility with diverse types of virtual environments also includes Proxmox and Proxmox clusters.
 Bacula enables true enterprise-grade backup and recovery of the Proxmox open-source server virtualization environment.
 It makes Proxmox backup and restore operations as fast and simple as possible, and brings all the advantages of Bacula’s especially broad feature set to benefit the user with increased operational efficiency and reduced costs.

 Proxmox VE is a powerful and lightweight open source server virtualization software, optimized for performance and usability.
 Offering maximum flexibility and using the Proxmox API, Bacula is fully integrated and can back up and recover data from Proxmox, including its two virtualization technologies – Kernel-based Virtual Machine (KVM) and container-based virtualization with Linux Containers (LXC) – and / or QEMU virtual machines.

-Bacula’s capabilities for Proxmox backup can be exploited in two different ways: by installing Bacula Enterprise File Daemon on each Guest, or by creating image backups using the Proxmox module.
+Bacula’s capabilities for Proxmox backup can be exploited in two different ways: by installing Bacula Enterprise File Daemon on each Guest, or by creating image backups using Bacula’s Proxmox module (details further below).

 The first method does not use the Proxmox module, but instead a Bacula Enterprise file daemon is installed on every VM to operate properly.
 Treating your virtual servers as physical ones by equipping them with Bacula Enterprise File Daemon nevertheless allows for a variety of Bacula Enterprise features and advantages, including: